gwallison/open-FF/README.txt

 downloadable versions of the final data.
 For a majority of the records, the mass of the chemicals is calculated.

-To be included in final data sets,
+To be included in filtered data sets,
    Fracking events must use water as carrier and percentages must be
      consistent and within tolerance.
    Chemicals must be identified by a match with an authoritative CAS number